xmi1an/python_practicals/index.md

     print(n, "is not an Armstrong number")
 ```

+### Practical 7
-### 7. Write a Python Program to Create a sequence of numbers using range datatype to display 1 to 30, with an increment of 2.
+Write a Python Program to Create a sequence of numbers using range datatype to display 1 to 30, with an increment of 2.
 ```python
 """
 range(start, stop, step)